Associative subalgebras of low-dimensional Majorana algebras: The Norton-Sakuma Algebras

-\begin{proposition} The Norton-Sakuma algebra of type $5A$ has exactly $11$ maximal associative subalgebras; $6$ of these algebras are trivial while $5$ are three-dimensional. \end{proposition} \begin{proof} By Table \ref{Spec5A} and Corollary \ref{trivial max}, the trivial maximal associative subalgebras of $V_{5A}$ are exactly the ones in the orbits $[V_{y_{5A}^{(i)}}]$ for $i=1$ and $i=3$, which have sizes $1$ and $5$ respectively.
-Using the action of $\Aut(5A)$, Lemma \ref{max5A} defines $5$ three-dimensional maximal associative subalgebras of $V_{5A}$.
-The result follows using Lemma \ref{max4} and Lemma \ref{count assoc}. \end{proof}
+\begin{lemma} The Norton-Sakuma algebra of type $5A$ contains exactly $11$ maximal associative subalgebras; $6$ of these algebras are trivial associative while $5$ are three-dimensional. \end{lemma} \begin{proof} By Table \ref{Spec5A} and Corollary \ref{trivial max}, all the trivial maximal associative subalgebras of $V_{5A}$ are contained in $[V_{y_{5A}^{(1)}}] \cup [V_{y_{5A}^{(3)}}]$, so there are $6$ of them.
+The orbit $[U_{5A}]$ contains $5$ three-dimensional maximal associative subalgebras of $V_{5A}$.
+Using the same technique as in the proof of Lemma \ref{Assoc4B}, we show that there are no more maximal associative subalgebras of $V_{5A}$. \end{proof}